DjangoGirls/tutorial/en/django_forms/README.md

 Let's see if it works.
 Go to the page http://127.0.0.1:8000/post/new/, add a `title` and `text`, save it… and voilà!
 The new blog post is added and we are redirected to the `post_detail` page!

-You might have noticed that we are setting the publish date before saving the post.
+You might have noticed that we are setting the publish date before saving the blogpost.
 Later on, we will introduce a _publish button_ in __Django Girls Tutorial: Extensions__.

 That is awesome!

 > As we have recently used the Django admin interface, the system currently thinks we are still logged in.
 There are a few situations that could lead to us being logged out (closing the browser, restarting the DB, etc.).
-If, when creating a post, you find that you are getting errors referring to the lack of a logged-in user, head to the admin page http://127.0.0.1:8000/admin and log in again.
+If, when creating a blog post, you find that you are getting errors referring to the lack of a logged-in user, head to the admin page http://127.0.0.1:8000/admin and log in again.
 This will fix the issue temporarily.
 There is a permanent fix awaiting you in the __Homework: add security to your website!__ chapter after the main tutorial.

 ![Logged in error](images/post_create_error.png)